heapwolf/d/README.md

 A generic deploy tool for #node.js

 # Motivation
- - A platform as a service must distribute the concerns of connectivity.
-A deployment tool should cycle through a cache of connection options N times in case of failure.
+ - A single API endpoint is a single point of failure.
+A deployment tool should maintain a cache of API endpoints that can be tried in the case of connection failure.
- - A deployment tool should communicate with a deployment proxy, not a core API.
-The deploy proxy should distribute the code it receives to the appropriate target machines.
- - Deployments should be transactional, meaning that if any one step during the process fails, nothing is affected on the target machine.
+ - Only the delta of the code should be deployed.
+This significantly improves user experience while reducing the footprint on the network.

-# Features
+# Features for users
- - Uses git to manage deployment versioning
+ - Interactive REPL mode
+   - Real-time via a tcp connection
- - Leverages public key infrastructure/cryptography
+ - Uses public key infrastructure/cryptography
+ - Uses git under the hood
    - Binary differential deployments (only deploy your changes)
- - An interactive REPL mode
+   - No snapshot management, simply use git tags and hashses

+# Features for developers
- - API endpoint agnostic
+ - API endpoint agnostic (trivial to change)
- - Uses directory context (similar to npm)
+ - Easy to utilize public key Infrastructure schema
- - Extremely readable plugin architecture
+ - Very simple plugin architecture
+   - add commands, help and arbitrary logic easily
+ - Uses git under the hood
+   - Do anything that git does

 # Git as a dependency
  Git is a dependency.
 Use by hundreds of thousands of people on a daily